Do you feel like your room is closing in on you because it’s so small? Trust me, I feel your pain!

 Small Space Decorating Tip #5: Use Mirrors

 There are many ways to use wall mirrors in your room: hang them horizontally/vertically, lean them up against the wall or group small mirrors together similar to a photo wall gallery.
-There are so many layouts that you can go with like these 6 easy layout ideas to help get you started.
+There are so many layouts that you can play with like these 6 easy layout ideas to help get you started.

 Small Space Decorating Tip #6: Revamp Your Ceiling

-Don’t forget that 5th wall!
+Don’t forget that 5th wall aka your ceiling!

 We’ll work together to transform your room into the room of your dreams.